prondel2/shift-left-secret/README.md

-Shift Left is mandatory for NVC team!
+Shift Left is a mandatory capability for Yamaha team!

 # Orca Security - Shift Left Security quick demo guide
 Secure by design & default is a mandatory concept for every software development orginization!
 The tutorial here is a quick demo guide that shows you how you can demo Orca Security Shift Left Security.